OGBlackDiamond/Proxy-Messages/README.md

 #### Note:
 This plugin is only required to be on the proxy server.
 However, the vanilla "{player} has joined the game." messages will still appear.
 I reccommend using a plugin on all of your backend servers to remove this message.
 I created and built one for your convenience, but it has no correlation to the function of the proxy plugin.
 Use whatever plugin you like.

+#### **COLOR**:
+In all message options, you can insert a hex code inside brackets (example: `{#ff0066}`).
+All text after the hex code will be turned into that color.
+You can use this multiple times in one string for a multicolored message.
+Default color for all text is yellow.

 ### Key Configuration Options:
 * `global-network-join`: Toggle the join message for all users when a player joins the network.